sqybi/microsoft-intern-programming-contest/README.md

 <img src="./image/win.png" alt="You win" title="" width="600" />

 ### Join a game
 Visit the server IP and port in your browser.
-When the text below disappear, please wait patiently.
+Since the game will start iff there are **exactly 4 players**, so when the tip "Waiting for other participants" appears, please wait patiently.
 <img src="./image/waiting.png" alt="Waiting" title="" width="600" />

 Learn more in "How to construct a server" section.